Bem-vindo à página oficial da Assembleia da República

 European Parliament (EP)

-The European Parliament (EP) represents the democratic character of the European project and plays a key role in the institutional balance of the European Union (EU), in particular in the democratic oversight and political supervision of all European institutions.
-This role has been strengthened through successive revisions of the Treaties.
+The European Parliament represents the democratic character of the European project and plays a key role in the institutional balance of the European Union (EU), in particular in democratic oversight and political supervision of all the European institutions.
+This role has been strengthened in successive revisions of the Treaties.
 In addition, the EP performs legislative functions within the European decision-making process.
-The Treaty of Lisbon enshrined co-decision as the ordinary legislative procedure (Article 294 TFEU), with more than 40 new policies subject to this procedure, e.g., in the areas of freedom, security and justice, foreign trade, environmental policy and the Common Agricultural Policy (CAP), in addition to the powers of the EP in the European budgetary procedure.
+The Treaty of Lisbon enshrined co-decision as the ordinary legislative procedure (Article 294 TFEU), with more than 40 new policies subject to this procedure, e.g. in the areas of freedom, security and justice, foreign trade, environmental policy and the Common Agricultural Policy (CAP), in addition to the powers of the European Parliament in the European budgetary procedure.

 Elections to the EP are held every five years and all registered EU electors have the right to vote.
 Thus, the Parliament expresses the democratic will of the European peoples (around 500 million citizens), representing their interests in relations with the other EU institutions.

-The European Parliament is based in Strasbourg and also works in two further locations: Brussels and Luxembourg.
+The European Parliament is based in Strasbourg and also works in two further places: Brussels and Luxembourg.
 The specialised parliamentary committees usually meet in Brussels.
-Their departments and services, as well as the General Secretariat, are located in Brussels and Luxembourg.
+Their services, as well as the General Secretariat, are located in Brussels and Luxembourg.

 Parliamentary debates are interpreted in 24 official languages: Bulgarian, Czech, Croatian, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Irish, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.
 All parliamentary documents are translated and published in these 24 languages.

-There are currently (2019-2024 legislature) seven political groups (PGs).
-MEPs who are not registered with any PG are "non-attached" Members.
+There are currently (2019-2024 legislature) seven political groups.
+MEPs who are not registered with any political group are “non-registered" Members.
 They may join a group at any time during the legislature.

-This is the current distribution, in terms of PGs and per Member State:
+This is the current distribution, in terms of political groups and by Member States:

 Group of the European People's Party (Christian Democrats) (EPP) – 7